Skip to main content

 • Regulation of Accountancy Profession

-The Accountancy Profession Law No. 73 of 2003 empowers the Higher Council for the Accountancy Profession (HCAP) and the Jordanian Association of Certified Public Accountants (JACPA) to regulate the accountancy profession in Jordan.
-Only Certified Public Accountants (CPA) are regulated at the national level.
+The Accountancy Profession Law No. 73 of 2003 establishes the legal framework for regulation of the accountancy profession in Jordan.
+The profession is regulated through a shared model involving the Higher Council for the Accountancy Profession (HCAP) and the Jordanian Association of Certified Public Accountants (JACPA).
+Only Certified Public Accountants (CPAs) are regulated at the national level.

-HCAP, led by the Minister of Industries and Trade, is primarily responsible for the oversight of the profession, as well as the approval of applicable ethical requirements, sanctions, and accounting and auditing standards.
-It also approves the granting or revocation of CPA licenses issued by JACPA.
+The HCAP, chaired by the Minister of Industry, Trade and Supply, is responsible for oversight of the profession and approval of applicable accounting, auditing, ethical, and disciplinary requirements.
+The HCAP also approves the granting and revocation of CPA licenses issued by JACPA.

-Further, the Jordan Securities Commission maintains a list of auditors who are authorized to conduct audits for public companies, as auditors need to meet additional requirements imposed by the Jordan Securities Commission.
-The Central Bank of Jordan also maintains a list of auditors who are authorized to conduct audits of banks’ financial statements.
+Additional regulatory requirements apply to auditors performing engagements for regulated entities.
+The Jordan Securities Commission maintains a register of auditors authorized to audit public shareholding companies, while the Central Bank of Jordan maintains a separate list of auditors authorized to conduct audits of banks and other regulated financial institutions.

 • Audit Oversight Arrangements

-In accordance with the Accountancy Profession Law No. 73 of 2003, the Higher Council for the Accountancy Profession (HCAP), led by the Minister of Industries and Trade, is primarily responsible for the oversight of the audit profession, as well as the approval of applicable ethical requirements, sanctions, and auditing standards.
-It also approves the granting or revocation of Certified Public Accountant (CPA) licenses issued by the Jordanian Association of Certified Public Accountant (JACPA) which is necessary for carrying our audits in the jurisdiction.
+The HCAP, chaired by the Minister of Industry, Trade and Supply, is responsible for oversight of the accountancy profession, including approval of auditing standards, ethical requirements, and disciplinary sanctions applicable in the jurisdiction.
+The HCAP also approves the granting and revocation of Certified Public Accountant (CPA) licenses issued by the Jordanian Association of Certified Public Accountants (JACPA).

 • Professional Accountancy Organizations

-Under Accountancy Profession Law No. 73 of 2003, JACPA is mainly responsible for (i) administering professional certification examinations and verifying fulfillment of practical experience / continuing professional development requirements; (ii) enforcing and monitoring members’ compliance with ethical requirements, rules, and accountancy standards through an investigative & disciplinary system; and (iii) recommending ethical requirements and accounting and auditing standards to the Higher Council for the Accountancy Profession—the oversight entity in the jurisdiction.
+Under Accountancy Profession Law No. 73 of 2003, JACPA is responsible for administering professional certification examinations; verifying fulfillment of practical experience and continuing professional development requirements; monitoring compliance with applicable ethical, accounting, and auditing requirements; and operating an investigation and disciplinary system for its members.
+JACPA also recommends accounting, auditing, and ethical standards to the Higher Council for the Accountancy Profession for approval and implementation in the jurisdiction.

-In addition to being a member of IFAC, JACPA is a member of the Arab Federation of Accountants and Auditors (AFAA).
+In addition to being a member of the International Federation of Accountants, JACPA is a member of the Arab Federation of Accountants and Auditors.

 Adoption of International Standards